 Post Acceleration using Fixed-Field Alternating (FFA) Gradient Accelerator: Rapid acceleration will be performed using a Fixed-field alternating-gradient accelerator which allows flexibility in adjusting the time, energy, and spatial structure of the ion beam.
 Collaboration with major UK institute groups in ion-source lasers and accelerators ensures robust development.
 Relevant technologies include software/simulation, instrumentation, automation, and simulation packages.

+These technologies will have wide reaching applications for a range of other …

 A paper describing the technology can be found here: https://doi.org/10.3389/fphy.2020.567738